 Balancing the Doshas:

 Understanding your dominant dosha can guide personalized approaches to staying healthy.
-Vata individuals may focus on grounding practices, Pitta types should aim for cooling and calming activities, and Kapha individuals may benefit from invigorating and warming practices.
+Vata individuals may focus on grounding practices to maintain balance.
+Pitta types should aim for cooling and calming activities to soothe their energetic nature.
+Kapha individuals may benefit most from invigorating and warming practices that stimulate energy and vitality.

 Ayurvedic Oils and Self-Massage: